Last Updated: January 6, 2025

 C - Task 5 has an ALAP timing constraint in a project that is scheduled from the start date.

-All of these tasks, not just those on the critical path, are marked as critical in Microsoft Project.
+In Microsoft Project, all of these tasks, not just those on the critical path, are marked as critical.

 Figure 7.5 Tasks not on the critical path but marked as Critical.

-Timing Constraints relate to this idea of critical in Microsoft Project.
+Timing Constraints relate to this critical idea in Microsoft Project as much as tasks on the critical path.

 Watch the video below on Timing Constraints (3:32 minutes).
-It uses the example of scheduling a personal tax return.
+It illustrates how timing constraints drive the schedule and the types of links you use by using the example of scheduling a personal tax return.
 (Not that you would ever do that; this is just an example.)
-This video is designed to illustrate how Timing Constraints drive the schedule and the types of links you use.

 The video is sped up a bit to save viewing time.